GenFactory-Engineering/.github/profile/README.md

-# GenFactory.ai - Engineering Team
+# GenFactory.io - Engineering Team

 ---

-This repository contains the source code for the GenFactory.ai Engineering Team projects.
+This is the official group-repository for GenFactory Engineering projects.

 ---

-## Projects

-The GenFactory engineering team works with a variety of communities in the AI artwork space, including the Unstable Diffusion community from which we originated.
-We work with high-level content platforms to help them integrate AI artwork to create exciting new user experiences.
-We also work with artists to help them create AI artwork and to help them sell their artwork on the platforms.

 ### Goal

 > To create a new art form that is accessible to everyone while ensuring the power of AI is not abused, but instead made available to everyone.

-### Contributing

-Are you a coder, engineer, DevOps, MLOps or Data Scientist?
-We are looking for people to help us build the future of AI art.
-If you are interested in contributing, please reach out to us on [Discord](https://discord.gg/UnstableDiffusion).
+## Projects

+1. API - Marrying together a wide variety of interconnected AI content into a robust API ready for any front-end.
+2. Infrastructure - A rapid-scaling and high-availability back-end designed to handle the rapid spin-up times required for inference requests.
+3. Moderation - Multiple-mode content interrogation both pre- and post-inference using traditional and ML techniques so content always abides clients' TOS.
+4. Community support - Our team believes that everyone, everywhere, should have free and _meaningful_ access to ML and AI technologies, not just the already powerful few.